Rinaldi wins at Misano with Rea in third

-World Superbikes: Michael Ruben Rinaldi wins at Misano with Jonathan Rea third
+World Superbikes: Michael Ruben Rinaldi wins second race at Misano with Jonathan Rea third

 Last updated on .From the section Northern Ireland